jameshughes89/cs101/site/outline/outline.rst

 The purpose of the weekly labs is to give students hands-on experience.
 Labs will have required assigned work and will revolve around `Kattis <https://open.kattis.com/>`_.

 * Labs begin on the 1st week of class.
+* Pre lab exercises must be completed before the start of the lab.
+Students who have not completed the pre-lab exercises will be asked to leave.
 * Lab exercises must be completed for marks; attendance and lab completion is mandatory.
 Each completed lab is worth 1% of your final grade (to a maximum of 10%).
 It is your responsibility to ensure your attendance and exercise completion is recorded.
 * There is a total of 10 labs, however there is potential for additional labs.
 In the case where there are more than 10 labs, the marks for your best 10 will be recorded.
 * You may only attend the lab session for which you are registered.